Narrow Street: History

 Most archaeologists believe that Narrow Street represents the line of the medieval river wall.
 The wall was built to reclaim riverside marshland and to protect it from the tides.
 Houses were built, on the wall itself at first, but then outwards onto the foreshore by a process of encroachment.
 The eastern end of Narrow Street was previously known as Fore Street.

-A combination of tides and currents made this point on the Thames a natural landfall for ships, the first wharf being completed in 1348.
-Lime kilns or oasts ("lymehostes") used in the production of mortar and pottery were built here in the fourteenth century.

-The area grew rapidly in Elizabethan times as a centre for world trade and by the reign of James I nearly half of the area's 2,000 population were mariners.
 The area supplied ships with ropes and other necessities; pottery was also made here for the ships.
 Ship chandlers settled here building wooden houses and wharves in the cramped space between street and river.
 Narrow Street may take its name from the closeness of the original buildings.
-A 1865 report to Parliament noted that no part of Narrow Street was wider than 25 feet.
+An 1865 report to Parliament noted that no part of Narrow Street was wider than 25 feet.

 The Limehouse Cut for barges, which ran under Narrow Street and led to the Lee Navigation, was established in 1766.
 Limehouse Basin was built in 1820, to transship goods to barges on the Regent's Canal.

 In 1661, Samuel Pepys wrote in his diary of a visit to a porcelain factory in Narrow Street alighting via Duke Shore Stairs while en route to view work on boats being built for herring fishing.
 The Limehouse area fitted out, repaired and resupplied ships.
 In 1772, Smith & Sykes ran a sugar house, a small factory that baked and refined sugar.

 Limehouse Cut was redirected into Limehouse Basin, which was one of the first docks to close in the late 1960s.
 Nicholas Hawksmoors' Church St Anne's Limehouse was designated a conservation area by the London Docklands Development Corporation in the 1980s.

 For much of the 20th century the area was dominated by the tall chimney of Stepney Power Station at Blyth Wharf, which has since been demolished.

 Access to the area was always difficult, with the dock standing to the north, and the entrance to the Rotherhithe Tunnel at one end.
 In 1993 the 1.8 km Limehouse Link tunnel was completed, further restricting traffic to the riverside area.
 The Narrow Street swing bridge is sited between Limehouse Basin and the Thames.

 In 1977 the north side of the street was demolished.
 Until then it was half its present width.